Softmotions/ejdb/src/jql/README.md

 ## JQL Indexes and performance tips

-Database index can be build for any JSON field path of number or string type.
+Database index can be build for any JSON field path containing values of number or string type.
-Index can be an `unique` &dash; not allowing indexed values duplication and `non unique`.
+Index can be an `unique` &dash; not allowing value duplication and `non unique`.
 The following index mode bit mask flags are used (defined in `ejdb2.h`):

 Index mode | Description